Sustainable nutritious plant-based allergen-free protein and fibre ingredients

 More nutritious and lower in cost

-An example of what this enables: The 'naturally better burger'
+A case study of what this enables: The 'naturally better burger'

 Working with Harper Adams University we have delivered sausages using their locally reared pork that taste just as great, but have less meat and no or reduced need for addition of sulphites, to deliver the "naturally sustainable sausage".